jerzydziewierz/cfabric/README.md

 ## Usage

-see [/src/demo1](src/demo1.cpp) for a simple example of how to use CFabric.
+See [/src/demo1](src/demo1.cpp) for a simple example of how to use CFabric.

+For a more advanced example of asynchronous data processing using CFabric, check out the `LargeDataProcessor` class in [/src/include/demo_subsystem_2.hpp](src/include/demo_subsystem_2.hpp).

 ## Best Practices